ninjaaron/administrative-scripting-with-julia/README.rst

 .. _PCRE: https://pcre.org/
 .. _Python tutorial:
   https://github.com/ninjaaron/replacing-bash-scripting-with-python

-.. [#] Anyone who fully undersands the semantics of the Bash they write
-       even at the time they write it is something of a domain expert.
-       Simple, straightforward Bash is vulnerable to injection more often than not.
-A completely correct Bash script is either delegating all control flow to other processes, or it is using non-obvious, ugly language features to ensure safety.

 .. [#] This is not to fault the creators of Perl or Bourne Shell.
 They
        are much older langauges, and all interpreted languages,